msausu/b2w-game-app-backend-quarkus/README.md

 ## How to run with Java

-The app is runnable using `java -jar target/b2w-game-app-backend-quarkus-1.0.0-runner.jar`.
+Usual exec: `java -jar target/b2w-game-app-backend-quarkus-1.0.0-runner.jar`.

-## How to create a native executable (no java to run, but GraalVM/Mandrel needed to build)
+## How to create a native executable

+No java to run (but GraalVM/Mandrel needed to build)

-You can create a native executable: `mvn clean package -Pnative`-Dmaven.test.test.skip=true`
+Create a native executable: `mvn clean package -Pnative -Dmaven.test.test.skip=true`

-You can then execute natively: `./target/b2w-game-app-backend-quarkus-1.0.0-runner`
+Execute natively: `./target/b2w-game-app-backend-quarkus-1.0.0-runner`

 ## Run